MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/Network-Load-Balancing-Overview_1.md

   <section address="BKMK_INSTALL">
     <title>Server Manager information</title>
     <content>
       <para>In Server Manager, use the Add Roles and Features Wizard to add the Network Load Balancing feature.
 Optionally you can install the Network Load Balancing Tools to manage a local or remote NLB cluster.
-The tools include Network Load Balancing Manager and the NLB <token>wps_./Token> cmdlets.
+The tools include Network Load Balancing Manager and the NLB <token>wps_Token> cmdlets.
 For more information about installing features, see <externalLink><linkText>Install or Uninstall Roles, Role Services, or Features</linkText><linkUri>http://go.microsoft.com/fwlink/p/?LinkID=239563</linkUri></externalLink>.</para>
       <para>To open Network Load Balancing Manager in Server Manager, click <ui>Tools</ui>, and then click <ui>Network Load Balancing Manager</ui>.</para>
     </content>
   </section>